Former hoops star Andre McCarter backing new COVID-19 tester

 The world has been ravaged by a horrific pandemic that has put fear into everyone and has taken the lives of so many.
 While COVID-19 continues to take a toll on the world, Beyond Artificial Intelligence (BAI), a technology company, has looked to create a way to combat the virus and return society back to normal with an experimental, noninvasive and affordable instant testing protocol that is completely accurate and completely remote.
 Anyone can use it from their cellphone.

-According to BAI Technology presenter and former NBA player Andre McCarter, based on a unique application of advanced facial recognition technology, people can get their test results in 30 seconds just by sending a selfie or video of their face.
+According to BAI Technology presenter Andre McCarter, a former Overbrook High and UCLA basketball star who also played in the NBA player, there is now a unique application of advanced facial recognition technology.
+With it, McCarter said people can get their test results in 30 seconds just by sending a selfie or video of their face.

-“Artificial intelligence has already brought us a long way,” said McCarter.
+“Artificial intelligence has already brought us a long way,” McCarter said.
 “This technology has been able to recognize facial recognition on a level that is unprecedented.
 Just like the Apple Watch, the watch goes in and detects your heart rate and other stuff.
 This is just going beyond that.”

 According to McCarter, the two major issues in confronting the virus are uniformity and the political atmosphere.

-“Currently, every test that exists in America has not yet been able to open up our society,” said McCarter.
+“Currently, every test that exists in America has not yet been able to open up our society,” McCarter said.
 “Part of it is that there are too many and there is no uniformity.
 We don’t have a uniform way of handling the protocols and testing from the top down.

 During the trial period of this test, each of the aforementioned benefits have been checked off.